evanwills/filterFairy/README.md

 ### Low and high priority fields

 By default filter fields are proccessed in the order they appear in the HTML DOM.
-To alter this you can set the data attribute data-priority.
-To make fields be processed before other fields, you can use data-priority or data-priority="high" or data-priority="true".
-To make them be proccessed after other fields you can use data-priority="low"
+To alter this you can set the data attribute `data-priority`.
+To make fields be processed before other fields, you can use data-priority or `data-priority="high"` or `data-priority="true"`.
+To make them be proccessed after other fields you can use `data-priority="low"`

 ``` html
 <input type="checkbox" value="me-first" id="high-priority" name="high-priority" data-priority="high" />